Kay13051976/Thailand-guiding-light-second/README.md

  - [Bootstrap](https://getbootstrap.com/docs/5.0/forms/form-control/): was used to create templates html file

  ### Database:
- - [SQLite](https://www.sqlite.org/index.html):was used to as a development database.
+ - [SQLite](https://www.sqlite.org/index.html): was used to as a development database.
- - [PostgreSQL](https://www.postgresql.org/):the database used to store all the data.
+ - [Elephantsql](https://customer.elephantsql.com/login): the database used to store all the data.
  ### Other tools:
  - [Git](https://git-scm.com/): The version control system used to manage the code.
  - [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
  - [Gunicorn](https://gunicorn.org/): the web server used to run the website.
  - [Psycopg2](https://www.psycopg.org/): the database driver used to connect to the database.
  - [Django-allauth](https://docs.allauth.org/en/latest/): the authentication library used to create the user accounts.
- - [Render](https://pypi.org/project/render/): was used to render the README file.
  - [GitHub](https://github.com/): used to host the website's source code.
+ - [Heroku](https://id.heroku.com/login): was use to deployed website.
  - [GitPod](https://www.gitpod.io/): the IDE used to develop the website.
  - [Cloudinary](https://cloudinary.com/): was used to store all the images for the website.
  - [Chrome Devtools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.